KritR/book-of-knowledge/src/meditation.md

 2. Rest your eyes gently on the floor in front of you.
 3. Simply focus on your breath.
 4. And just count with every inhale.
+5. When you reach ten, count back to one, and repeat.
-5. You will eventually find a thought.
+6. You will eventually find a thought.
-6. When you realize you're thinking, acknowledge the thought.
+7. When you realize you're thinking, acknowledge the thought.
-7. Then return your focus to your breath, and start counting from 1 again.
+8. Then return your focus to your breath, and start counting from 1 again.

 Very simple.
 Enjoy :)